Advertisement

 Oticon Real.

 Real offers Bluetooth 5.0 streaming for Apple and Android devices, using the Made-for-iPhone (MFI) Bluetooth LE and ASHA streaming protocols, meaning you can stream audio directly into both your hearing aids.
-They also offer 2-way audio for hands-free calling with iPhones and Apple-compatible devices (v15.2 and higher).
+It also offers 2-way audio for hands-free calling with iPhones and Apple-compatible devices (v15.2 and higher).
 Android phone users can stream audio directly into both ears but will need to talk into the phone receiver (if the hands-free feature is important to you, see the Oticon Connect Clip accessory below).

 Oticon Real Lineup 2023